Ubuntu and my teaching philosophy

 It costs nothing but the outcomes are inestimable.
 I am a strong advocate for social and emotional learning (SEAL), positive education and Well-Being practices.
 I believe it is crucial that we integrate these strategies into every aspect of learning to educate the whole child, not merely facets of an individual.

-The culture of Curiosity and Challenge:
+The culture of Curiosity, Challenge and Growth:

 I provide students with a series of age-appropriate, authentic, inquiry opportunities to become independent, autonomous learners to gain resilience, knowledge and essential life skills.
 I inspire and motivate students while scaffolding their learning so that they can take ownership and agency of their education.